confidential-containers/cloud-api-adaptor/ibmcloud/README.md

 $ terraform apply
 ```

-After `terraform apply` completes the `cloud-api-adaptor` process will run on the Kubernetes worker instance until you run `terraform destroy` to stop it.
+After `terraform apply` completes the `cloud-api-adaptor` process will run on the Kubernetes worker instance until it is deleted.
+See the subsection [delete the demo configuration and pod](./README.md#delete-the-demo-configuration-and-pod).

 ## Demo